solisaegis/SolisAegis/README.md

 ---

-### ⚠️ Correction Notice — Voluntary Alignment Hash Update
+### ⚠️ Correction Notice

-The SHA-256 hash for
+A single SHA-256 entry in the PDF body was truncated due to formatting.

-**CORE CONCEPTS — Voluntary Alignment (v1.0)**
+Affected entry:
-has been corrected following post-publication verification.
+**“Detecting Deceptive Compliance in Constraint-Framed AI Systems”**

-**Corrected hash:**
+Correct SHA-256:
-91f11f564361f0e7e27ff2083c052a4233bda9a5b40993819e01e969493ecdcf
+11c10904243072964c35c17d160f947af6315ad1a6b7efed3e45702336838e56

-This correction applies only to this entry.
+This correction aligns the PDF body with the already correct value present in metadata and downstream index pages.

-No other hashes or documents are affected.
+No other entries, hashes, or document structure were modified.

 ---